Trial of An Offence Before a Court Session

 Framing of Charge

-If the Judge frame any charges, he shall be read out and explained to the accused and asked whether the defendant pleads guilty or claims to be prosecuted in accordance with the provisions of Article 228(b) Cr.
+If the Judge frames any charges, he shall be read out and explained to the accused and asked whether the defendant pleads guilty or claims to be prosecuted in accordance with the provisions of Article 228(b) Cr.
 P.C., 1973.

 Conviction on plea Guilty

 Section 229 If the accused/offender pleads guilty, then the court must record the plea and may thereon condemn him at his discretion (right or capacity to make decisions).
-The convict’s appeal is simply to recognize the allegation made against accused.
+The convict’s appeal is simply to recognize the allegation made against the accused.

-Date for evidence of prosecution
+Date for evidence of the prosecution

-Under Section 230 , if the offender refuses to plea guilty, the judge shall fix a date of witness examination, and may issue any procedure for the appearance of or the production, by the witnesses, of any document or other purpose for the application of prosecutions if the accused refuses In accordance with Section 239, to be tried or not plead guilty.
+Under Section 230, if the offender refuses to plea guilty, the judge shall fix a date of witness examination and may issue any procedure for the appearance of or the production, by the witnesses, of any document or other purpose for the application of prosecutions if the accused refuses In accordance with Section 239, to be tried or not plead guilty.

 Prosecution evidence